 - If you go for chocolate, eat only dark 70 percent-plus cocoa.
 It has less sugar and fat than a typical candy bar and may be good for the heart.

-- Make your own sweet snacks using maple syrup, honey, stevia and other natural sweetener — and use much less of those ingredients than what the recipe calls for.
+- Make your own sweet snacks using maple syrup, honey, stevia and other natural sweeteners — and use much less of those ingredients than what the recipe calls for.

 - Combine foods.
 Try putting together a sweet treat with a healthy one, such as dipping sliced fruit in caramel sauce, or eating a handful of nuts with some chocolate chips.